ChunTaoPengim/HQC_with_addFFT_tches2026/README.md

 ## Usage
-We also provide benchmark files `benchmark.sh` for simple usage.
+We also provide benchmark files `new_bench.sh` for simple usage.
 This will automatically record benchmark results in text files.

 Under main folder addfftHQC/